 This will also be a time-flexible volunteer opportunity for anyone who enjoys hands-on activities.
-The initial planting date will depend on when the seedlings arrive (expected in mid-May), but we would welcome help with weekly watering and weeding during the growing season (and eventually, pruning, if you have had Citizen Pruners training).
+Besides spring and fall plantings when seedlings arrive, we would welcome help with weekly watering and weeding during the growing season (and eventually, pruning, if you have had Citizen Pruners training).
 If you are interested in helping, please email firstname.lastname@example.org with “Seedling nursery volunteering” in the subject line.